KyleMDavidson/scq/readme.txt

-ilastik_singlecell_quant aggregates a list of per-cell averages per image get_intensity_per_cell aggregates a list of per-cell-intensity and takes their average distinguish_children is a shell for the time being to potentially contain code that will be used to reassign individual cells to their own lineages after a division event.
+ilastik_singlecell_quant aggregates a list of per-cell averages per image get_intensity_per_cell aggregates a list of per-cell-intensity and takes their average distinguish_children is a shell for the time being to potentially contain code that will be used to reassign individual cells to their own lineages after a division event. current assumption is that you don't have a significant number of dividing cells in the time course imaged.